techiediaries/blog/_posts/2018-01-23-building-a-modern-web-application-with-django-rest-framework-and-vue-dot-js-part-1.markdown

 After authenticating, you will be redirected to your Vue.js application, where the *Call Private* and the *Log Out* buttons will appear.
 Clicking on the *Call Private* button will issue a GET request to the Django framework, alongside with an access token, and will fetch the secured message.

+{% include tweet_quote.html quote_text="I just learned how easy it is to integrate Django and Vue.js" %}

 ## Conclusion and Next Steps

 In this article, you have bootstrapped both the Django back-end project and the Vue.js front-end application.
 You have also added JWT authentication to your back-end using Auth0.
 In the next part, you will see how to create the REST API using Django REST framework and then how to consume it from the Vue.js front-end using Axios.
 You will also see how to create our project front-end views.